akeeba/sociallogin/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: bug
+assignees: ''

+---

-Please read the README.md in the repository's root before submitting an issue.
+Please read the README.md in the repository's root and the support resources before submitting an issue.

 ### Steps to reproduce the issue

 Be specific.
 You may link to one or more screenshots or a video as long as it's not the only clue you leave.
 Use words to describe what happens.

-Make sure your issue can be reproduced on a new installation of Joomla! without any modified configuration settings or third party extensions.
-If the issue only occurs with a specific third party extension or configuration setting please specify exactly what triggers it.
-Always keep in mind that if it can't be reproduced it can't be fixed!

-Please do read the documentation first and make sure you've configured the social network login integration properly.

 ### Expected result